wpilibsuite/frc-docs/source/docs/software/advanced-controls/controllers/pidcontroller.rst

     // the total loop output
     pid.SetIntegratorRange(-0.5, 0.5);

-Disabling Integral Gain if the Error is Too Far Away
+Disabling Integral Gain if the Error is Too High
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another way integral "wind-up" can be alleviated is by limiting the error range where integral gain is active.
 This can be achieved by setting ``IZone``.